 - For example, if you chose to use a comma as the delimiter, and input the line

 account, password, domain, use the menus above each value to assign

 password to Password, and

-- You can select Ignore for a column that contains unnecessary data.
+- Select Ignore for any columns that contain unnecessary data.

-- From the pull-down menu, choose the domain you would like to use for these accounts.
+- From the Step 2 menu, select the domain you wish to use for these accounts.